alexandrosbouzalas/carb/README.md

 - `par2cmdline` (`par2create` or `par2`) for parity verification and repair

-> **INFO** : If the demo script complains that par2 is missing and automatic installation fails, try to manually install it.
+> **INFO** : If all fails and par2 cannot be automatically installed, try to manually install it.

 Example: